Updated on July 5, 2026

 "OnTrac helps retailers and shippers with fast, flexible, reliable last-mile delivery that reaches 70% of the US population."
 (OnTrac, 2024.)

 Coverage is concentrated in and around the regions where OnTrac and LaserShip built terminals.
+Weekend delivery reaches 31 states and Washington, D.C. and more than 175 million consumers (OnTrac, 2024).
 Representative areas include:

-- Midwest: Illinois and surrounding states served through the Romeoville, Illinois hub.
+• Midwest: Illinois, Wisconsin (Madison, Milwaukee), Minnesota (Minneapolis, St. Paul), and Missouri (St. Louis), served through the Romeoville, Illinois hub.

-- South: Texas and other southern markets added through network expansion.
+• South: Texas, Tennessee, North Carolina, and other southern markets added through network expansion.

-- Northeast and Mid-Atlantic: Dense coverage inherited from the LaserShip network, including New York, New Jersey, and the surrounding corridor.
+• Northeast and Mid-Atlantic: Dense coverage inherited from the LaserShip network, including New York, New Jersey, Ohio, and the surrounding corridor.

 Because coverage is regional, whether OnTrac can deliver to a specific ZIP code depends on the nearest terminal.
-Retailers typically assign OnTrac only to addresses inside its serviceable area and route the rest to national carriers.
+Retailers typically assign OnTrac only to addresses inside its serviceable area and route the rest to national carriers such as USPS or FedEx.

 What Is OnTrac?
 Company Background and Delivery Network